 NAFCU continues to raise concerns that the regulatory burden imposed by the final rule leads to a significant reduction in consumers' access to remittance transfer services.
 NAFCU has heard from a number of its members that, because of the final rule's enormous compliance burden, they have been forced to discontinue, or will be forced to discontinue, their remittance programs.
+This has been the case at Patriot FCU as we have discontinued this service.
 A 2013, NAFCU survey of our members found that over one-quarter of those that offered remittance services before the rule have now stopped offering that service to members and even more are considering dropping.
 Those that continue to offer remittances have been forced to significantly increase their members' fees.
 NAFCU encourages the CFPB to expand the threshold for the safe harbor from the definition of "remittance transfer provider" in order to ensure that a meaningful safe harbor is established.
+We would also encourage Congress to act to exempt credit unions from this rule.